 9.1.3 There may be occasions when the specific arrangements and timescales identified in these regulations require variation for the benefit of candidates and voters or because certain practical, logistical or technical matters need to be resolved for the smooth running of the election process.
 In the event of such changes, upholding the fairness of the election process will remain paramount.
 Notice of any material changes to the election process will be announced to candidates and voters using the University's main communication channels to announce elections.

 9.2.1 Elections to the Council and the Senate are an important part of democratic engagement in the governance of the University.
-The fairness, equity, impartiality and transparency of the election process in line with those eligible to stand and vote for election is paramount at all times, as reflected in the election arrangements and the conduct of candidates and voters.
+The fairness, equity, impartiality and transparency of the election process is paramount at all times, as reflected in the election arrangements and the conduct of candidates and voters.

-9.2.2 As required under University Statute 11.1.c there shall be two members of the professional support staff (non-academic staff) elected to the Council.
-The staff elected shall be members for a term of three years starting on the first day of August in the year in which they are elected (or on a later date if the Council has made a decision to adjust the normal election timetable) and shall not be eligible for re-election until one year has elapsed from the end of their term of office.
+9.2.2 As required under University Statute 4.1.c there shall be not more than two members of the professional support staff elected to the Council.
+The staff elected shall be members for a term of three years, normally starting on the first day of August in the year in which they are elected or on a later date if it is pragmatic to vary the start date as set out in paragraph 9.22 of University Ordinance 9.
+The staff elected shall not be eligible for re-election until one year has elapsed from the end of their term of office.

-9.3.1 The Returning Officer for elections to both the Council and the Senate will be the Head of Governance and Assurance acting on behalf of the Registrar and Secretary in their statutory capacity as Secretary to both the Council and the Senate.
+9.3.1 The Returning Officer for elections to both the Council and the Senate will be the University Secretary in their statutory capacity as Secretary to both the Council and the Senate.

 9.3.2 The Returning Officer is responsible for the administration and good conduct of elections and has the sole right to interpret the meaning of the election regulations and ensuring that the elections are run in accordance with these.

 9.3.3 The Returning Officer will appoint a Deputy Returning Officer based in the Governance and Assurance Office to manage the day-to-day running of the election.